pankaj-sharma151290/transport-management-system/README.md

 #### 4.7.
 Assign tariff to shipment
 This API will assign the tariff to shipment, calculate and save the shipment cost.
 - if assigned vehicle of shipment is applicable for given tariff.
 - if no vehicle assigned to shipment then this method will assign the given tariff and also assign the vehicle with minimum capacity from given tariff that fulfils the shipment weight.
-This API needs shipment name and tariff name as query parameter
+This API needs shipment name and tariff name as query parameter.

 PUT : http://localhost:8081/tms/shipment/tariff?shipment_name={shipment-name}&tariff_name={tariff-name}

 ###### RESPONSE